Few-shot Multispectral Segmentation with Representations Generated by Reinforcement Learning: Background and Related Work

 \section{Background and Related Work}

-\paragraph{Spectral indices for segmentation} Spectral indices have been used to assist segmentation in a variety of techniques.
-Traditional methods directly use algorithms such as Otsu's thresholding \cite{otsu} or watershed algorithms \cite{watershed} to binary segment the single channel result of evaluating spectral indices \cite{riceseg, vegidxseg, vss}.
+\paragraph{Spectral indices for segmentation.} Spectral indices have been used to assist segmentation in a variety of techniques.
+Traditional methods directly use algorithms such as Otsu's thresholding \cite{otsu} or watershed algorithms \cite{watershed} to binary segment the single channel result of evaluating spectral indices \cite{riceseg, vegidxseg, vss} (see Section \ref{sec:index-eval} for more details on evaluating indices).
 However, these techniques are only viable when there already exist spectral indices tailored to the classes of interest.
 Our work draws inspiration from MSNet \cite{msnet} which utilizes spectral indices for the segmentation of arbitrary classes.
-They demonstrate the benefits of incorporating the Normalized Difference Vegetation Index (NDVI) and the Normalized Difference Water Index (NDWI) as additional channels of multispectral images for segmentation.
+The authors demonstrate the benefits of incorporating the Normalized Difference Vegetation Index (NDVI) and the Normalized Difference Water Index (NDWI) as additional channels of multispectral images for segmentation.
 This suggests that these indices carry some information that is not easily represented by deep learning models.

+\paragraph{Automated remote sensing index generation.} In \cite{deepindices}, Vayssade et al. explore index generation under a finite set of predefined forms of equations (such as linear and linear ratio) and achieve promising results in several vegetation classes.
+In contrast, our approach does not limit the form of the generated expressions and explores classes in a broader set of domains.